terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 }
 ```

-The logic for reset is very similar to increment -- except this time, we first check that the message sender is permitted to invoke the reset function.
+The logic for reset is very similar to increment -- except this time, it first checks that the message sender is permitted to invoke the reset function.

 ## QueryMsg